At The Spencer Hotel

 Dublin Zoo outline that conserving the habitat for animals is at the top of their priority list.
 Their list of habitats include:

-- African Savanna – to try and imitate what you would see on an African safari.
+- African Savanna – to try and imitate what would be seen on an African safari.

 - Family Farm - learn all about farm animals.

 - Kaziranga Forest Trail – an Asian rainforest in the middle of Dublin.
-Where you will see elephants, pools, rock formations and a waterfall surrounded by forest and bamboo.
+Built for the needs of the elephants, you will see pools, rock formations, a waterfall surrounded by forest and bamboo and most importantly the elephants!

 - Gorilla Rainforest – like the rainforest in West Africa, this rainforest was built with the gorilla’s behaviour in mind.
-Western Lowland Gorillas are the largest primates.
+Home to Western Lowland Gorillas which are the largest primates in the world.

 - South American House – home to nine species of monkeys, tortoises and parrots from Central and South America.

 - Asian Forests – features beautiful flora and fauna and is home to lions and tigers.